alexander-nichols/capstone-project/model_card.md

   <img src="img/prediction.png" alt="drawing" width="400"/>
 </p>

-## Generalisation
-The permutation importance of the main features was very similar between the training and test sets indicating good generalisation.
+**Generalisation:** As shown in the Model Results section the permutation importance of the key features was very similar between the training and test sets indicating good generalisation.

 ## Limitations & Bias
 The model should only be used for developing countries.
 It has been tested on annual data from a number of different developing countries over a period from 2000-2015.
-This covered a number of natural disasters however it may not be appropriate outside this context.
+This covered a number of periods of stress, including natural disasters, however it may not be appropriate in more extreme scenarios.

 # Model Results
 In this section we include some model results as they give further insight into the generalisability of the model and the features impacting the life expectancy.